Free image and GIS viewer

 |Windows (Intel or AMD, Windows 10, 8, 7, Vista, XP)||TNTatlas_2016_Win_20170222.exe|

 XQuartz 10.7.9 needed (10.7.10 and 10.7.11 not supported)

 First time installing on Mac OS X 10.8 and later

-TNTgis software on Mac OS X runs under the X11 X Window System.
-You will need to download and install X11 before running TNTgis software.
-(X11 was included with earlier versions of Mac OS X.)
+TNTgis software on Mac OS runs under the XQuartz X Window System.
+You will need to download XQuartz 10.7.9 and install the X11 app before running TNTgis software (XQuartz 10.7.10 and 10.7.11 is not supported yet).

 If you cannot see the TNTmips menu bar after starting it, here are a couple of things to try: